dib-lab/2022-dominating-set-differential-abundance-example/README.md

 The dry run should produce an output that looks like the one shown below.
 It details all of the rules that need to be run, the number of times each rule will be run, and the threads that will be allocated to each run.
 The rules are listed in alphabetical order, not in order of execution.
-Given the way the workflow is written, only a subset of rules are shown in the dry run until `mgx_select_query_genomes_shared_across_samples` is finished running.
+Given the way the workflow is written, only a subset of rules are shown in the dry run until the rule `mgx_select_query_genomes_shared_across_samples` is finished running.
 The results of this rule are used to re-solve the directed acyclic graph (DAG) and re-determine which rules need to be run and how  many times they need to be run.

 ```